 Sadly, the current energy crisis will not be short-lived.
 Out to 2030 and beyond, Cornwall Insight predicts that energy prices will remain about three times their five-year pre-2021 historic average.
 While the UK Government has been supporting all UK households for the winter of 2022, this support is set to be reduced or removed for households that are not in receipt of benefits.
 Therefore, there has never been a better time for householders to invest in energy-saving measures.
 Not only would these substantially lower your heating bills in the short-term, those savings would be achieved for many years to come.
 As we will show, many of these measures would also significantly increase the value of your home.
 In addition, these tips would also substantially reduce your emissions.

-So here goes with our top six tips to cut your heating costs:
+So here goes with our top seven tips to cut your heating costs:

 Tip 1: Upgrade your old oil boiler to an ultra-efficient new model to reduce heating bills by up to 37%